Report name: Sample Forecast

 Gross Profit Margin | 42.4% | 42.4% | 42.4% |

-In this working example, gross profit margin on trade sales at 41% plus 2.5% of extra sales volume from delivery or service charges is returning 42.4% gross margin on total sales of 1,573,500.
+In our working example shown here, gross profit margin on trade sales is set 41% plus 2.5% of extra sales volume from delivery or service charges brings that up to 42.4% gross margin on total sales of 1,573,500.

 Using the What-If Calculator / Planner the table below shows how falls of 1% and 2% respectively of gross profit margin will affect pre-tax profits, liquidity, operating cash flow and the bank.